devinekask/creative-development-f24/react-native/README.md

 You'll be offered a menu with some options to run the app in dev mode on web, iOS or android.
 Choose the option to run it in the iOS simulator.

 Explore the generated code.
-You'll see that there are two tabs created and even some logic in the header to open up a modal window.
+You'll see that there are two tabs created.

 ```
 ├── app